MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Testing-the-Application.md

 -   Automated tests should not require user intervention.

--   Tests should leave the system in the same well\-known state as when the test started so that you can re\-run the test or run other tests in any order and always start from the same state.
+-   Tests should leave the system in the same well-known state as when the test started so that you can re-run the test or run other tests in any order and always start from the same state.

--   Test execution and reporting should be fast and able to integrate with the test management system so that the tests can be used as check\-in tests or other build verification tests, which typically run on unattended servers.
+-   Test execution and reporting should be fast and able to integrate with the test management system so that the tests can be used as check-in tests or other build verification tests, which typically run on unattended servers.

 -   Create test functions that follow the same pattern: